OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-01.md

 ## 1 Corinthians 1:17

-For Christ did not send me to baptise, but to preach the gospel, not in cleverness of speech, so that the cross of Christ would not be made void.
+For Christ did not send me to baptise, but to preach the gospel, not with eloquent wisdom, so that the cross of Christ would not be made void.

 ## 1 Corinthians 1:18

-For the word of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God.
+For the message of the cross is foolishness to those who are perishing, but to us who are being saved, it is the power of God.

 ## 1 Corinthians 1:19